wp-graphql/wp-graphql/readme.txt

 You can read more about this [here](https://www.wpgraphql.com/2021/02/07/whats-next-for-wpgraphql/).

 Gatsby and WP Engine both believe that a strong GraphQL API for WordPress is a benefit for the web.
 Neither Gatsby or WP Engine are required to be used with WPGraphQL, however it's important to acknowledge and understand what's possible because of their investments into WPGraphQL and the future of headless WordPress!

+== Privacy Policy ==

+WPGraphQL uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+We collect the data to ensure a great user experience for all our users.

+Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

+Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 == Upgrade Notice ==